First Measurement of Charged Current Muon Neutrino-Induced $K^+$ Production on Argon using the MicroBooNE Detector

-The MicroBooNE detector \cite{Fleming:2012gvl, MicroBooNE:2016pwy} consists of an 85-tonne LArTPC and a photon detection system comprised of 32 photomultiplier tubes (PMTs).
+The MicroBooNE detector \cite{Fleming:2012gvl, MicroBooNE:2016pwy} consists of an 85 tonne LArTPC and a photon detection system comprised of 32 photomultiplier tubes (PMTs).
 The detector identifies neutrino interactions by detecting ionization and scintillation light produced by charged particles moving through the detector.
-Ionization charge is recorded across three wire planes (two induction, one collection) oriented at different angles (with induction planes at $\pm60^\circ$ relative to the vertical collection plane).
-This configuration allows the generation of high-resolution, three-dimensional images of neutrino interactions.
-Scintillation light collected by the PMTs provides precise timing information, essential for identifying neutrino interactions that are synchronized with the BNB, and for rejecting cosmic-ray backgrounds.
+Ionization charge is recorded across three wire planes (two induction, one collection) oriented at different angles (with induction planes at $\pm60^\circ$ relative to the vertical collection plane), and 3 mm wire-spacing.
+This configuration allows the generation of mm-scale resolution, three-dimensional images of neutrino interactions.
+Scintillation light collected by the PMTs provides ns-scale timing information, essential for identifying neutrino interactions that are synchronized with the BNB, and for rejecting cosmic-ray backgrounds.